rdswift/hhb/SPECS.md

 * location of template files (May be relative to program directory by starting with ".\" to accommodate portable application.)
 * location of hhc.exe compiler executable (May be relative to program directory by starting with ".\" to accommodate portable application.)
 * location of working directory (May be relative to program directory by starting with ".\" to accommodate portable application.
 Blank entry will use the directory for all users' application-specific data.)
+* check for updates at startup indicator
 * last 5 help projects (Perhaps this would be better stored in the registry because it may not apply if application is run from a USB stick on a different computer.)
 * default template file (?)
 * other items?

+&nbsp;
 ### 5.2 Help System Project Files
 * one file per help system project
 * saved as plain text (xml format)
 * contains complete information for help project (except template contents)

+&nbsp;
 Information to include in this file:

 * project information: